dieselpoint/norm/README.md

 `@Column` implements a subset of `javax.persistence.Column`. `Column.name` will attach a property to a database column of a different name. `Column.unique`, `.nullable`, `.length`, `.precision`, and `.scale` apply when you call `Database.createTable()`;

+Column-level annotations can go on either a public property or on a public getter for the property.
+Annotations on setters will be ignored.

 ###Transactions